Best Sundubu Jjigae Spots Featured on 생방송투데이

 Practical Tips:

 - Best Time to Visit: It can get quite busy during lunch (12 PM - 1:30 PM) and dinner (6 PM - 7:30 PM) with local office workers and residents.
-Visiting slightly outside these peak hours will give you a more relaxed experience.
+Pro tip: visiting slightly outside these peak hours gives you a way more relaxed experience.

 - How to Get There: Take Seoul Subway Line 3 to Anguk Station (안국역), Exit 2.
 From there, it's a pleasant 5-10 minute walk through the charming Anguk neighborhood towards Bukchon Hanok Village.
 You'll find it tucked away on a smaller street.